-Only the portion of the Benefit Budget that was previously pensionable is also pensionable upon payment of your salary.
+Only the portion of the Benefit Budget that was previously pensionable is also pensionable when paid out.
 When it comes to the standard schemes included in the Benefit Budget, only the holiday allowance was pensionable.

 That means that the monetary value of the holiday allowance in the Benefit Budget is pensionable, but the other sources are not.